Zepbound diet plan: what to eat and avoid on Zepbound

 Lean protein

-Protein offers a one-two punch for those looking to lose weight: It increases satiety (fullness) while also helping you build and maintain muscle mass.
+Protein offers a one-two punch for those looking to lose weight: It increases satiety (feeling of fullness), while also helping you build and maintain muscle mass.
 Plus, your body uses more energy to burn protein as fuel, which can further aid weight loss.

-Fast weight loss, as can happen with Zepbound, often comes with some degree of muscle loss, says Claudia Hleap-Knight, RD, CDCES, owner of Hleap Nutrition, a nutrition practice in Philadelphia.
-Consuming a high-protein diet—while maintaining a regular exercise routine—can help minimize this effect or even prevent it from happening in the first place, she explains.
+Fast weight loss, as can happen with Zepbound, often comes with some degree of muscle loss, says Claudia Hleap-Knight, RD, CDCES, owner of Hleap Nutrition.
+Consuming a high-protein diet, while maintaining a regular exercise routine, can help minimize this effect or even prevent it from happening in the first place, she explains.

-“Prioritizing protein helps maintain a healthy metabolism and supports long-term weight loss,” says Erin Palinski-Wade, RD, CDCES, LDN, CPT, a New Jersey-based dietitian and author of 2 Day Diabetes Diet.
-She recommends getting 20%–25% of your total daily calories from lean protein, and including a good source of protein at every meal and snack.
+“Prioritizing protein helps maintain a healthy metabolism and supports long-term weight loss,” says Erin Palinski-Wade, RD, CDCES, LDN, CPT, dietitian and author of 2 Day Diabetes Diet.
+She recommends getting 20%–25% of your total daily calories from lean protein, and including a good source of protein with every meal and snack.
+(While specific targets vary, experts agree that prioritizing protein can help support satiety and preserve muscle during weight loss).

 So, what kinds of foods are considered good sources of lean protein?
 Hleap-Knight recommends the following: